csstools/postcss-plugins/plugins/postcss-focus-visible/README.md

 #### exportTo

 `exportTo` is the path to where your JSON or JavaScript will be saved.
-By default, it is the CSS source file with an additional `focus-ring-selectors` and `.js` or `.json` extension.
+By default, it is the CSS source file with an additional `focus-visible-selectors` and `.js` or `.json` extension.

 #### assignTo